 - maintaining good fluid intake and humidifying the home to help reduce the problem of thick sputum and chest congestion

-- inhaled bronchodilators: Treatment with bronchodilators such as salbutamol, ipratropium, and terbutaline* open up the airways in the lungs.
+- inhaled bronchodilators: Treatment with bronchodilators such as salbutamol and ipratropium* open up the airways in the lungs.

-- corticosteroids: These medications, such as oral (taken by mouth) prednisone or inhaled fluticasone, reduce inflammation in the airways.
-Oral corticosteroids are usually used for short periods of time when an acute exacerbation occurs, while inhaled forms may be continued for longer.
+- corticosteroids: Oral prednisone reduces inflammation in the airways.
+It is usually used for a short period of time when an acute exacerbation occurs..

 - oxygen therapy: A physician will recommend this if your blood oxygen level is too low.
-Some people with severe chronic bronchitis require oxygen on an ongoing basis.
+Some people with severe COPD require oxygen on an ongoing basis.
 Portable "home oxygen therapy" allows a person to remain mobile while receiving this therapy.

 Any person with chronic bronchitis should have a treatment or "care plan" in place for those times when an acute exacerbation suddenly hits.
 A doctor and patient must agree on which symptoms to watch for (e.g., shortness of breath, change in character or amount of mucus) before the person starts self-treatment.
 Such plans allow a person to start treatment right away so symptoms are kept as much under control as possible until a doctor can be seen.